-First, patients suffering from musculoskeletal conditions have altered motor patterns in various tasks.
+First, patients suffering from knee osteoarthritis have altered motor patterns in various tasks.
 It is widely believed that this altered muscular control contributes to continued symptoms and may hasten the deterioration of degenerative conditions9-13.
 The concept of task specificity states that each learned motor task is learned and controlled individually14,15.
 It is therefore necessary to specifically train in each task.
 It is clearly beneficial to introduce a perturbation into all the activities which have an altered muscular control to enhance the muscular control.

 In addition, thousands of repetitions are needed to create motor learning so that the improved motor pattern is instilled.
 As patients wear the AposTherapy® device, each step or activity performed becomes a repetition.
 Since patients typically wear the device for 1-2 hours a day, they can easily accumulate the number of repetitions needed to create an instilled and improved motor pattern.

 The AposTherapy® device has a unique dual-action: it reduces pain by re-distributing the loads away from the damaged, painful anatomical structures and simultaneously improves the muscles’ control over the joints by subliminally training neuromuscular control in a variety of activities.
-Orthotics can help re-distribute the loads on the joint, but, possibly because of their limited effects of muscular activity, they do not seem to have long-term effects on the joint’s function 16,17.
+Orthotics can help re-distribute the loads on the joint, but, possibly because of their limited effects on muscular activity, they do not seem to have carry-over effects on the joint’s function 16,17.

 The AposTherapy® device is re-calibrated over time according to the patient’s progress or changing needs.
 The challenge to the patient’s neuromuscular control is increased either through a gradual increase of the convexity of the Pertupods, an increase in the time the device is used daily or both.
 In addition, if, over time, the patient has new complaints for any reason, the device can be re-calibrated to address them as well.